 Your Options When You Can't Repay Student Loans

-- Delaying payments on your loans through forbearance or deferment programs,
+- Delaying payments on your loans through forbearance or deferment programs

-- Discharging your loan through bankruptcy proceedings,
+- Discharging your loan through bankruptcy proceedings (rare)

-- Consolidating your loans into one loan.
+- Consolidating your loans into one loan

 Student Loan Deferments

-For other types of loans, you are only allowed to defer the principal of the loan, meaning that interest on your loan will continue to increase during the time you are not making payments.
+For other types of loans, you are only allowed to defer the loan principal.
+This means that interest on your loan will continue to increase while you are not making payments.